paul-hammant/analyze-mvn-deps/README.md

 # analyze-deps: An alternative Maven dependency analyzer.

-A Bash script to analyze Maven dependency upgrade opportunities.
+A Python3 script to analyze Maven dependency upgrade opportunities.

 It is an alternative to [maven-dependency-plugin](https://maven.apache.org/plugins/maven-dependency-plugin/) and [versions-maven-plugin](http://www.mojohaus.org/versions-maven-plugin/) (and maybe others) that are written in Java.